coronel08/Ugit/README.md

 * [Technologies](#Technologies)
 * [Setup](#Setup)
 ## General info
-this project is used to recreate git features and implement them to learn how git works.
+This project is used to recreate git features and implement them to learn how git works.
+Notes on the bottom on git walk through and basics

 ## Technologies
 project is created with